Writing, speaking, and translating the future

 Whole Enterprise Localization Design: A Discipline with Few Practitioners

 I’ve been thinking a lot about a field that doesn’t exist.
-The reason is because I spent 7 years of my life as a practitioner in this non-existent field.
+The reason is that I spent 7 years of my life as a practitioner in this non-existent field.
 I’m calling the field Whole Enterprise Localization Design, but as I better formulate the idea, I may need to change the name.
 The field seems to closely resemble Enterprise Architecture, but I’m leery to use that in the name since the field itself has a lot of detractors. . .
 Before I focus on this non-existent field, I’d first like to discuss localization more generally.

 Stumbling into global expansion

 Few companies plan for global products or services at inception.
-This is understandable because successful businesses aggressively execute on a vision in a particular market.
+This is understandable because successful businesses aggressively execute a vision in a particular market.
 So product and service localization does not happen until some success has already been achieved.

 If a company grows fast, or their product becomes a success only then does senior management realize they might have global opportunities.
 So most companies stumble into localization and globalization as a way to grow market share and drive further success of their products.